-Gesture recognition continuously receives abundant attention, especially throughout the research fields of sign language recognition, multimodal human computer interaction, cognitive systems and robotics.
-Renewed focus on interdisciplinary studies lead scientists to review and confront the questions raised when attempting to model and extract the information that a gesture conveys.
-Since hand gestures can be used for a wide variety of communicative purposes, classification becomes a significant problem, starting at the level of defining gesture taxonomy through psychological studies.
-Most commonly, gesturing behavior can be classified on a spectrum that ranges from highly structured languages (e.g. sign languages), through universal symbols, to natural and unconscious gesticulation [1].
+Gesture recognition is a continuously growing research area receiving abundant attention, especially throughout the research fields of sign language recognition, multimodal human computer interaction, cognitive systems and robotics.
+Most commonly, gesturing behavior can be classified on a spectrum that ranges from highly structured languages (e.g. sign languages), through universal symbols, to natural and unconscious gesticulation 0.
 Studies also show that gesture classification is, in general, a multimodal task that should make use of both hand movement trajectories and linguistic cues [2], [3].